Where do you live and why do you choose to live there?

 What do you like to do on a nice day?

-On a day with perfect weather where would you choose to go for a walk and why?
+On a perfect day where would you choose to go for a walk and why?

 What is your favorite Japanese food?

-Where would you go for a special meal?
+Where do you go for a special meal?

-Do you have a favorite onsen, ryokan, resort in Japan?
+Do you have a favorite onsen or ryokan?